itsrobel/legacy/content/posts/MythsAndCommunity.md

 title = "Development"
 tags = ["philosophy"]
 date = "2022-08-22"
-author = "Robel Schwarz"
+author = "Amar Shavir"
 +++
 ## Introduction

 When writing, I am between the ages of seventeen and eighteen.
 Within all scientific and social metrics, I am still very much in my development.
 That said, please do not dismiss what I say; my words are the construct of experiences from the men who have gone before me and me.

 Before I begin my long-formatted rant, I would like to share some of my stories to give an idea of where I come from, Ideologically and politically.
 I was Born Robel Istephanos as a Wolatia Ethiopian.
 I was adopted by a family from the United States in a county with a low minority population.
 While being one of the few black people in school did not directly affect my education, the circumstance did not aid my mental health.
 I was raised under the cultural subtext of being white but with the systemic and societal expectation of being black.
 Under this pretense, I have hated who I am for most of my life.
 One of the most complicated challenges I wake up with is figuring out who I am.
 I will stand in this world as an outsider; I now find comfort in the isolation of a wandering mind.
-I am Robel Schwarz.
+I am Amar Shavir.

 ## Development